jina-ai/jina/docs/concepts/executor/serve.md

 I am coming from the first version of MyExecutor
 ```

-We can edit the executor file and save the changes:
+You can edit the Executor file and save the changes:

 ```python
 from jina import Executor, requests